 Every time a reader clicks or buys a product through your link, you will receive a commission.

 Not all affiliate programs pay well, some pay on a percentage of the sale, some on leads (how many people clicked on your link) and some on a fixed rate that can increase according to the number of sales.
-A good affiliate website you can start with is Awin and of course, Amazon.

 The other way to make money from the affiliate marketing is to sell your own product and create a unique partner program.
 That way the other fellow bloggers can register for it, and insert the links to your product in their blog.
 This is a win-win!